WalletConnect/walletconnect-docs/docs/specs/servers/relay/relay-server-rpc.md

 Used when a client wants to fetch all undelivered messages matching a single topic before subscribing.

+Response will include a flag `hasMore`.
+If true, the consumer should fetch again to get the rest of the messages.
+If false, then all messages have been delivered.

 ```jsonc
 // ReceivedMessage
 {